Actify

 The Pod System

-After running events for groups of 100+ across 32 organizations over 16 months (2023-2024), we found that large-group bonding doesn't happen at the group level — it happens at the pod level.
-The Pod System divides any large group into pods of 8–12 people, gives each pod a shared identity, and then connects pods through competition or collaboration.
+After running events for 100+ people across 32 organizations over 16 months (2023–2024), we found large-group bonding doesn't happen at the group level — it happens at the pod level.
+The Pod System divides any large group into pods of 8–12, gives each pod a shared identity, and connects pods through competition or collaboration.
 Three principles make it work.

 8–12